Warnings for Disneyland after visit from NZ teen with measles

 • Measles alert: Travellers from Los Angeles to Auckland, total 616 cases in region

+Disneyland officials yesterday said no employees at the theme park were reported to have contracted the illness.
+Dr Pamela Hymel, Disneyland's chief medical officer, said in a statement that health officials said the risk to employees and visitors "is likely low."

+In 2015, a measles outbreak involving Disneyland sickened 147 people and spread across the US and into Canada.

-It comes after a spike of 100 new cases in Auckland within a week, with confirmed cases in the city now nudging 600 for the year making it the worst outbreak in two decades.
+The latest warning comes after a spike of 100 new cases in Auckland within a week, with confirmed cases in the city now nudging 600 for the year making it the worst outbreak in two decades.

 The Health Ministry has been seeking urgent advice on how to tackle the extremely infectious and potentially deadly virus.